dschmitz2017/FOD/doc/administration_and_usage/basic_administration_and_usage-v1.7.md

 http(s)://SERVERNAME:SERVERPORT/altlogin
-(or via https://SERVERNAME:SERVERPORT/login for use with Shibboleth enrolled/registered users, see 2.1.2) with a FoD user account which has assigned 1 or more peers with appropriate peer ranges (see 2.1.1) the normal usage can be started.
+(or via https://SERVERNAME:SERVERPORT/login for use with Shibboleth enrolled/registered users, see 2.1.2) with a FoD user account which has assigned 1 or more peers with appropriate peer ranges (see 2.1.1) the normal usage can start.

 ##### Rules dashboard